gallantlab/Its-Complicated/Readme.md

-## It's Complicated
+## It's Complicated: A guide to closed-loop, naturalistic, and complex fMRI experiments

 \<Insert Avril Lavigne reference here>

-This is a gross oversimplification, but traditional experiments are open-loop and parametric, which makes data collection and analysis relatively straightforward.
+Real-world experiences are a continuous perception-decision-action loop, and an often unspoken assumption in neuroscience is that we want to understand how the brain behaves in the real world.
+Yet, most of our laboratory experiments use open-loop experiments that don't allow for naturalistic interaction.
+Because the the brain is nonlinear, it's unclear whether such open-loop experiments can really tell us how the brain behaves in the real world.

-If you want to do closed loop naturalistic experiments that better reflect real-world situations, things suddenly get very complicated thanks to emergent complexity and chaos.
-But these experiments are more fun.
-However, traditional software platforms aren't appropriate for these experiments.
-This repo provides a set of tools and a description of the approach to implement things in a game engine.
+The experimental challenge to closed-loop naturalistic experiments that better reflect real-world situations is that things suddenly get very complicated thanks to emergent complexity and chaos.
+Traditional experimental software platforms aren't appropriate or capable for these experiments.
+We use a game engine to overcomes the software limitations, and in this repo we provide a guide for how to make experiments in game engines.

+This repo is composed of two parts:
+- A conceptual overview on the paradigm differences between closed-loop experiments in game engine versus open-loop experiments in more tradition experimental software.
+This is mainly found in the documentation, and is on [the page hosted on our lab website](https://gallantlab.org/Its-Complicated).
+- A set of practical tools.
+Primarily, the experiment infrastructure has been distilled into a Unreal plugin, which can be dropped into new Unreal projects.
+The code is hosted in this repo, and a guide and API reference are also in the docs/hosted page.

 ##### What this is
-This is a collection of tools collected from a bunch of different experiments and across time.
-They reflect an approach to running things in the MRI.
+This is a collection of tools that reflect an approach to running things in the MRI.
 These tools each simplify or make possible some aspect of complex closed-loop experiments.

 ##### What this isn't
-This is not a suite of tools that lets you plop in a scientific idea and just run it.
+This is not a ready-to-go experiment builder.
 That's not feasible given how unique each situation is.
-These tools rather give you perspective on how to tackle the chaos that closed-loop/complex experiments create.
+These tools rather give you the paradigm and infrastructure to build experiments from scratch.

 ### Unreal Plugins
 These plugins help you build an experiment from the ground-up in Unreal Engine.
 Obviously, you can lift the logic and apply it to other engines like Unity.